KnollFrank/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text](examples/kdeplot.jpg)

-The visualization above shows that the data sets are nearly identically distributed as the curves are quite similar.
+The visualization above shows that the data sets have nearly the same distribution as the curves are quite similar.

 ### Design and Test a Model Architecture